 STEPping over the threshold and beyond – supporting diverse learner journeys in a tertiary context

-Nearly two years on from the launch of Scotland’s Tertiary Enhancement Programme and our initial Special Issue, we are delighted to launch this Call for Papers in collaboration with Quality Assurance Agency (QAA) Scotland and CDN.
+Nearly two years on from the launch of Scotland’s Tertiary Enhancement Programme and our initial Special Issue, we are delighted to launch this Call for Papers in collaboration with Quality Assurance Agency (QAA) Scotland and the College Development Network (CDN).

-This is a Call for a Special Issue which is an opportunity to explore the partnership work taking place across our colleges and universities, towards deepening our understanding of both our collective and individual diverse learner journeys and how we can best support them in our tertiary contexts.
-We are keen to hear from colleagues across the UK and internationally to give us a much needed overview of what works, where.
+This Call for a Special Issue is an opportunity to explore the partnership work taking place across our colleges and universities, deepening our understanding of both our collective and individual diverse learner journeys and exploring how we can best support them in our tertiary contexts.
+We are keen to hear from colleagues across the UK and internationally to share their practices and learning about what works.

 Proposals for submissions could include, but need not be limited to, issues such as: